SassyAssSas/playerloop-extension/README.md

 ```

 ## PlayerLoopSystem extension methods
-If you need to edit a `PlayerLoopSystem`, you might make a use of their new extension methods:
+If you need to edit a `PlayerLoopSystem`, you might make a use of it's new extension methods:
 ```csharp
 // Searches for a subSystem with the passed type and returns it.
 // Throws an exception if doesn't find the subSystem